-Council requested clarification from staff on the status of the City of Vancouver's fireworks ban.
-Staff will undertake to provide Council with the requested information.
+Council requested clarification from on the City of Vancouver's fireworks ban.

-L) Public Safety Committee

-Re: Controlled Substance Property Bylaw
+L) Public Safety Committee Re: Controlled Substance Property Bylaw

 The Public Safety Committee submitted a report seeking Council authorization of the creation of a bylaw to recover costs from property owners resulting from enforcement of illegal controlled substance and cannabis grow operations.